PagaMasTarde/docker-php/README.md

-# Debian Jessie + Apache 2.4 + PHP 7.1
+# Ubuntu Latest + Apache 2.4 + PHP 7.2

 ###Development Image

-this is a simple image of docker that contains the typical build of a Web server that uses Apache 2.4 and PHP 7.1.
-It's based on Debian Jessie.
+this is a simple image of docker that contains the typical build of a Web server that uses Apache 2.4 and PHP 7.2 It's based on Ubuntu.

 **Go to the desired branch of the version of PHP you are searching.**